 More information on Stamus Security Platform

-Hopefully, you have learned more about RATs, how attackers use RATs to infect systems, and how Stamus Security Platform can help detect their presence using your organization’s network.
+Hopefully, you have learned more about RATs, how attackers use RATs to infect systems, and how our network detection and response platform can help detect their presence using your organization’s network.
 With the prevalence of Remote Access Trojans, it is important that you are in the position to identify them before it is too late.

 If you would like to see a live demonstration of how Stamus Security Platform detects RATs or want to discuss how else it could help you detect and respond to other threats on your network, please click on the button below to request a demo.